 Nodding toward the wall, Lina summoned her most worldly mien while her fingers began pleating the napkin in her lap.
 “I’ve been admiring the paintings.”

 Eric crossed his long arms over his chest.
 His sleeves were rolled up nearly to the elbow, revealing well-developed forearms with a generous sprinkling of dark hair.
 A brief flash of gold caught Lina’s eye, and she noticed for the first time the heavy, barrel-shaped gold ring.
 On the third finger of his left hand.

 A wedding band.

 Figures, she thought, then mentally scolded herself.
-Of course he’s married—the man does have twin sons, for heaven’s sake.
+Of course he was married.
+The man did have twin sons, for heaven’s sake.
 And anyway, she’d never mix business with pleasure.
 That particular rule was hardwired into her cerebrum, after what happened to Mercy Litton.